-Although Arab Americans share broadly similar histories of immigration and reception in the USA, their origins, faiths, languages and cultures are diverse.
-Many would not necessarily consider themselves a ‘minority’, preferring to see themselves as part of the mainstream, but are concerned about recognition of their communities.
+Although Arab Americans share broadly similar histories of immigration and reception in the US, their origins, faiths, languages and cultures are diverse.
+Many would not necessarily consider themselves a ‘minority’, preferring to see themselves as part of the mainstream, while still seeking recognition of their communities.

-Immigrants from the Arabic-speaking countries arrived in the USA in three distinct waves.
-The first, between 1890 and 1920, brought over 250,000 people from what was then Greater Syria and other regions, mostly Christian peasants seeking economic opportunity.
-The second wave came after the Second World War and the creation of Israel, when tens of thousands of Palestinians emigrated to the USA.
+Immigrants from the Arabic-speaking countries arrived in the US in three distinct waves.
+The first, between 1890 and 1920, brought over 250,000 people from what was then Greater Syria and other regions; these arrivals were mostly Christian peasants seeking economic opportunity.
+The second wave came after the Second World War and the creation of Israel, when tens of thousands of Palestinians emigrated to the US.
 After 1965, when prejudicial immigration laws were reformed, there was a third wave of Arab immigrants, numbering about 250,000.
 The second and third waves were about 60 per cent Muslim and often highly educated, constituting a ‘brain drain’ from Palestine, Egypt, North Africa, Iraq, Yemen and other parts of the Arab world.
 North African Arab Americans, Muslim and non-Muslim, are increasing in number, and share concerns both with other Arab Americans and with African Americans.

-By the late 1980s, the USA cut back the number of Middle Eastern immigrants it accepted.
-Many recent immigrants are alienated by prevailing attitudes and have limited contact with longer-established, more assimilated Arab American communities.
+By the late 1980s, the US cut back the number of Middle Eastern immigrants it accepted.
+Many recent immigrants are alienated by prevailing attitudes and have limited contact with longer-established, more assimilated Arab–American communities.
 Linguistic barriers have also blocked their social and economic advancement.
 On average, however, Arab Americans in the twenty-first century are better educated, more prosperous and more politically active than the average American.

 In the 1980s, Iran became one of the top ten source countries for US immigration, although by the early 1990s it had become more difficult for Iranians to obtain visas.
 Many came as students in the 1960s and 1970s, but most arrived after the Iranian Revolution.
 A large number are Muslims and supporters of the former Shah, but many left because they were members of leftist opposition movements, non-Islamic faiths or oppressed ethnic groups.
-The total number of Iranian Americans is unclear: the 2000 Census counted 338,266 Iranians but it is widely believed that they number around 1 million.
-The largest Iranian population centre is in Los Angeles, but New York City and Washington DC also have large communities.
+The total number of Iranian Americans is unclear: the 2010 American Community Survey of the US Census Bureau reported 463,600, though unofficial estimates suggest they may number up to 1 million.
+The largest Iranian population centre is in Los Angeles, although New York City and Washington DC also have large communities.
 The state of Texas also has a large Iranian community.
 Many of the immigrants were members of the upper classes in Iran, and on average they are extremely well educated.
 Half the US Iranian population is self-employed.
-However, many were never wealthy and the process of moving to the USA has caused considerable financial hardship and personal pain.
-Open hostility between the US and Iranian governments has also raised problems for the Iranian American community.
+However, many were never wealthy and the process of moving to the US has caused considerable financial hardship and personal pain.
+Open hostility between the US and Iranian governments has also raised problems for the Iranian–American community.
 The 1979-80 hostage crisis at the US embassy in Iran, in particular, led to widespread harassment, violence and discrimination.
-The community has been experiencing a similar backlash following the 11 September 2001 attacks, including, according to the National Iranian-American Council (NIAC), improper workplace background checks, interrogations and surveillances, deportation proceedings and inappropriate recruitment of informants within the community.
+The community also experienced a similar backlash following the 11 September 2001 attacks, including, according to the National Iranian-American Council (NIAC), improper workplace background checks, interrogations and surveillances, deportation proceedings and inappropriate recruitment of informants within the community.

-Armenians fled in significant numbers to the USA in reaction to the genocide of 1915-23, and immigrants from Armenia and its diaspora continue to arrive.
-The 2000 Census counted 385,488 Armenian Americans, but it is estimated that there are up to 1.4 million Armenian Americans.
-Turkey was also a significant source of immigrants in the early twentieth century, and several thousand people came to the USA from Turkey each year after 1960, many of them Kurdish.
-The 2000 Census counted some 111,575 people of Turkish origin.
-Other migrants during the 1980s and 1990s, often seeking US refugee status, have included Afghans, Azerbaijanis and Bosnians, of whom only a small portion have been admitted.
+Armenians fled in significant numbers to the US as a result of the genocide of 1915-23, and immigrants from Armenia and its diaspora continue to arrive.
+The 2010 American Community Survey counted 474,600 Armenian Americans.
+Turkey was also a significant source of immigrants in the early twentieth century, and several thousand people came to the US from Turkey each year after 1960, many of them Kurdish.
+The 2010 American Community Survey counted 195,300 people of Turkish origin.

 Political and socio-economic issues

-Since the late 1970s, Arab Americans and Arab Canadians have sometimes been subject to harassment at border crossings, and the USA has repeatedly sought to deport politically active Arab visitors or immigrants as ‘terrorist supporters’, even though they have not been convicted of any crime.
-Negative stereotypes of Middle Eastern characters and of Islam are common in US film and television, and in radio and newspaper commentaries.
-Civil rights groups have drawn attention to these representations, with some success, but the stereotypes persist in popular US culture.
+Since the late 1970s, Arab Americans and Arab Canadians were periodically subjected to harassment at border crossings, and the US repeatedly sought to deport politically active Arab visitors or immigrants as ‘terrorist supporters’, even though they have not been convicted of any crime.
+Negative stereotypes of Middle Eastern characters and of Islam have been common in US film and television, and in radio and newspaper commentaries.

-The ADC and several other Arab groups have been highly visible as critics of bias in US foreign and domestic policy, as well as in public life.
-Many Arab American individuals have achieved political prominence, mostly from the assimilated ‘first wave’, including members of Congress, senators, cabinet members, state governors and municipal officials.
+The ADC and several other Arab groups have become highly visible as critics of bias in US foreign and domestic policy, as well as in public life.
+Many Arab–American individuals have achieved political prominence, mostly from the assimilated ‘first wave’, including members of Congress, senators, cabinet members, state governors and municipal officials.
 Non-Arab groups have organized more around internal professional, academic and religious ties.